Small File Media Society

 Partners

-The Small File Media Festival continues our partnership with our future-forward friends at VIVO Media Arts, the Cairo Video Festival, The Hmm Amsterdam, Beta Festival, and ReIssue.
+The Small File Media Festival continues our partnership with our future-forward friends at VIVO Media Arts, the Cairo Video Festival, The Hmm Amsterdam, and Beta Festival.
 We’re most grateful to the Canada Council for the Arts, BC Arts Council, Social Sciences and Humanities Research Council of Canada, and SFU School for the Contemporary Arts.

 About the Festival